stevebiczyk/rock-paper-scissors/README.md

 - The idea of clickable images instead of buttons came from this YouTube video: https://www.youtube.com/watch?v=jaVNP3nIAv0

-- Tutor help was sought to find a way to disable the even listeners for the selection icons at the end of the 10th round.
+- Tutor help was sought to find a way to disable the event listeners for the selection icons at the end of the 10th round.

 - The description of the gameplay is based on the game's Wikipedia article: https://en.wikipedia.org/wiki/Rock_paper_scissors